Tommy Marz: This Wild Darkness

+Marz formed the project after writing a song that he felt needed a slide guitar.
+Tommy asked Scotti Hill if he played slide guitar and after he said that he did, Tommy asked if he wanted to play slide on it.
+The two agreed to work together and the project grew into a full EP shortly after.
+The album entitled "The Notorious Memphis Rains" debut on the Billboard Blues Album Chart at number 4.

 Sound Vapors

 In March 2018, Marz started the Sound Vapors website.
 The music site includes interviews with artists, industry professionals and album reviews.
 In November 2018, he started a music interview podcast.
 Past episodes include interviews with Kenny Wayne Shepherd, William DuVall of Alice In Chains, Wes Scantlin of Puddle of Mudd, Chris Shiflett of Foo Fighters, Black Stone Cherry, Theory of a Deadman and Tiffany.